 Shifting refers to the hand smoothly moving up or down the fingerboard in order to play notes with the hand in a different position on the fingerboard.

-- The concept of positions and shifting is somewhat similar to an elevator traveling to different floors in a building.
+When violin music is written in "1st position" or "3rd position," this refers to where the hand is located when fingers are placed on the violin fingerboard.
+The concept of positions and shifting is somewhat similar to an elevator traveling to different floors in a building.
 Most music for violin beginners is written with the hand in 1st position, where the hand remains closer to the scroll of the violin.
-Using the elevator analogy, music for beginning violinists generally requires the hand to remain on the 1st floor in 1st position to finger all of the musical notes.
+Using the elevator analogy, music for beginning violinists generally requires the hand to remain on the 1st floor in 1st position to finger the musical notes.

 © Copyright 2020 RK Deverich.
 All rights reserved.